 See our video about order processing:

-Every order has one status for payment and another for fulfillment.
-The payment status shows the state of the order’s payment while the fulfillment status shows the stage of processing.
+Every order has one status for payment and another for fulfilment.
+The payment status shows the state of the order’s payment while the fulfilment status shows the stage of processing.

 A Paid orders status means your customer selected an online payment option and the third-party provider processed the payment.
 Prepare this order for shipping and ship it right away!